anphonic/ej2-aspnetmvc-docs/src/maps/maps/markers.md

 Maps provide support to cluster the markers when they overlap each other.
 The number on a cluster indicates how many overlapped markers it contains.
 If zooming is performed on any of the cluster locations in Maps, the number on the cluster will decrease, and the individual markers will be seen on the map.
 When zooming out, the overlapping marker will increase.
 So that it can cluster again and increase the count over the cluster.

-To enable clustering in markers, set the `AllowClustering` property of `MapsMarkerClusterSettings` as "**true**" and customization of clustering can be done with the `MapsMarkerClusterSettings` class.
+To enable clustering in markers, set the `AllowClustering` property of `MapsMarkerClusterSettings` as **true** and customization of clustering can be done with the `MapsMarkerClusterSettings`.

 {% aspTab template="maps/markers/marker-cluster", sourceFiles="marker-cluster.cs" %}